Mark Savaya: Career

-Special envoy to Iraq (2025–present)
+Special envoy to Iraq (2025–2026)

 In September 2025, Savaya helped mediate the release of Elizabeth Tsurkov, a Russian-Israeli researcher who had been abducted by Kata'ib Hezbollah in Baghdad in 2023.
 Following her release, Tsurkov publicly thanked Savaya on social media.
 On October 19, 2025, president Donald Trump named Savaya as the United States special envoy for Iraq.
+On 31 January, 2026, sources close to the post stated that Savaya was no longer filling its role.
+One of the sources pointed to Savaya's "mishandling" of key situations, including his failure to prevent the nomination of former Iraqi prime minister Nouri al-Maliki to be the country's next premier, a move Trump openly warned Baghdad against.